 Bring out your inner explorer with our Banff and Lake Louise travel guide

 Canada is packed with natural beauty, adventures and wonders that will awaken your inner explorer.
 Home to five major cities, Canada has managed to maintain its vast strips of wilderness including Banff National Park in Alberta.
 Lake Louise, a turquoise glacial lake, is what makes the park the phenomenon it is.
 Travellers from across the globe visit to share in one of the most remarkable sights in the Rockies.
-In this blog, Denise shares her Banff and Lake Louise travel guide which will ensure your trip is one to remember.
+In this blog, Amy shares her Banff and Lake Louise travel guide which will ensure your trip is one to remember.

 Seasons – Banff and Lake Louise

 Banff National Park, situated in western Canada has a subarctic climate with mild summers and cold, snowy winters.

 In the winter, Banff National Park is a picturesque ski resort.
 The town of Banff and the hamlet of Lake Louise typically receive a moderate level of snow throughout the season.
 Perfect for snow sports lovers, the peaks and ski hills enjoy large amounts of snowfall.

 The summers are typically warm and mostly dry with July being the peak season.
 Travellers can expect mild and long days of sunshine during the summer months – ideal for outdoor activities.

 The lively town of Banff and the charming hamlet of Lake Louise have a vast range of accommodations for all types of guests.

 For the ultimate retreat experience, stay at one Banff’s luxurious hotels.

 For something more laid-back and cosy, try a family-friendly lodge.

 Outdoor enthusiasts will love setting up camp and unwinding at one of the many campsites dotted around Banff.